home-assistant/micropython-home-assistant/README.rst

 Discovery
 ---------

+This currently only works on the Unix MicroPython version.

-It is able to automatically detect a running instance of Home Assistant on the network if the server is running the experimental ``discoverable`` component.
+It is able to automatically detect a running instance of Home Assistant on the network if the server is running the experimental `discoverable <https://github.com/balloob/home-assistant/blob/discoverable/homeassistant/components/discoverable.py>`_ component.

 By default the Home Assistant server will not expose it's password.
 In this case to get a working instance you have to pass a password to ``get_instance('my password')``.